SwathiSheshadri/pose3d/README.md

 3) Camera movement between recording calibration videos and behavior. <br/>
 -- Ensure that your cameras are fixed between recording sessions.
 Record and use new calibration videos everytime you suspect that the cameras in your setup have moved. <br/>
 4) Positioning of the cameras is not optimal or number of cameras is not sufficient for the behavior of interest. <br/>
--- For every feature of interest you want to track, you must be able to perform 2D tracking reliably from atleast two cameras.
+-- For every feature of interest you want to track, you must be able to perform 2D tracking reliably from at least two cameras.
 Ensure to have sufficent number of cameras to track the behavior of interest and position them such that their centers are not along a single line or a plane. <br/>
-5) Our toolbox is designed to work with [stereoCameraCalibrator](https://www.mathworks.com/help/vision/ug/stereo-camera-calibrator-app.html) GUI in MATLAB.
+5) Our toolbox is designed to work with [stereoCameraCalibrator](https://www.mathworks.com/help/vision/ug/stereo-camera-calibrator-app.html) GUI in Matlab.
 The GUI requires simulataneously acquired images from the two cameras to have the same name and saved it different folders.
 In case you have acquired calibration videos, all you need to do is edit the config file to enter the path and name of the calibration videos and pose3d automatically does the rest for you.
 In case you have acquired images from calibration, please have your images labelled as shown in ./DemoExperiments/Imagesforcalibration/ folder. pose3d automatically goes through every primary and secondary camera pairs and prompts you to select all calibration images per camera. <br/>

 ## Installation
 To install this toolbox, add all contents of this repository to Matlab path.